Hydroxychloroquine

 These Remdesivir, Hydroxychloroquine, Lopinavir and Interferon regimens appeared to have little or no effect on hospitalized COVID-19, as indicated by overall mortality, initiation of ventilation and duration of hospital stay.
 The mortality findings contain most of the randomized evidence on Remdesivir and Interferon, and are consistent with meta-analyses of mortality in all major trials.

 Incredible.
-After all the positive results from around the world the researchers at WHO, similarly to Thibault Fiolet et al, conclude that there is no evidence for any positive effect of HCQ.
+After all the positive results from around the world the researchers at WHO conclude that there is no evidence for any positive effect of HCQ.
 Let's examine this study further...

 The protocol was designed to involve hundreds of potentially over-stressed hospitals in dozens of countries ...
 Hydroxychloroquine (oral): Hour 0, four tablets; Hour 6, four tablets; Hour 12, begin two tablets twice daily for 10 days.
 Each tablet contained 200mg Hydroxychloroquine sulphate (155mg base/tablet; a little-used alternative involved 155mg chloroquine base/tablet). ...
 Neither trial recorded dosage/kg, obesity...

-The first criticism is that it involves a study of mainly already hospitalized people with moderate to severe illness.
-As we've seen in all available studies so far, HCQ has most potential when used in the early stage, as soon as possible after infection, when viral load is still low.
-And previous studies even show that there are risks involved in using HCQ in the later stage of COVID-19 during severe illness.
-The official WHO recruitment form * states that already hospitalized patients are being used.
-An official WHO statement * explains what it means to be hospitalized with COVID-19.
+The official WHO recruitment form* states that already hospitalized patients are being used.
+An official WHO statement* explains what it means to be hospitalized with COVID-19.
 Severe illness of the HCQ patients is confirmed in Table 1 of the study: 55% were on oxygen at entry and more than 11% already ventilated, 70% with bilateral lung lesions, 21% diabetes, 21% heart disease.

 Global usage of HCQ